notofonts/noto-docs/src/miniarticles/NotoSansAdlamUnjoined.md

 # Noto Sans Adlam Unjoined

-Noto Sans Adlam Unjoined is a sanserif design intended for general use for the Adlam script.
-This is the Unjoined of the family.
+Noto Sans Adlam Unjoined is an unjoined sanserif design suitable for headlines and for educational content in the Adlam script.

-It contains 155 glyphs and 7 OpenType features, and supports 149 characters from the Unicode blocks: Adlam, Basic Latin, General Punctuation.
+Noto Sans Adlam Unjoined has multiple weights, contains 155 glyphs, 7 OpenType features, and supports 149 characters from 3 Unicode blocks: Adlam, Basic Latin, General Punctuation.

 ## Supported writing systems